boumipour/Appnatech.EventBuss/README.md

 # Appnatech.EventBuss
-An abstract library for use every message broker tools in C# project
+An abstract library for use every message broker tools in C# projects.